Pac-12's Kliavkoff jabs Big 12, touts future after USC, UCLA - WHIZ News

 “Southern California is really important to us,” Kliavkoff said.
 “I think there are different ways of approaching staying part of Southern California.
 We may end up playing a lot of football games in LA.”

+Kliavkoff expanded on those thoughts later to the AP: “LA is part of the Pac-12, even if UCLA and USC are not.
+We’re not giving up on LA.
+We play the Rose Bowl here and intend to play more games here.
+And we’re not giving up on that.
+We like it here.”

-Kliavkoff speculated that the remaining Pac-12 schools are likely to get a significant boost in recruiting fertile Southern California in every sport except football, given that many Olympic sport athletes aren’t going to want to fly off to the Midwest and East Coast regularly for competition.
+Kliavkoff speculated that the remaining Pac-12 schools are likely to get a significant boost in recruiting fertile Southern California in every sport except football, given that many Olympic sport athletes and their families aren’t going to want to fly off to the Midwest and East Coast regularly for competition.

 He reiterated that the Pac-12 expects to keep its remaining members despite widespread speculation about both the Big 12 and the Big Ten looking to expand.
 Oregon and Washington were linked to a future move to the Big Ten immediately after USC and UCLA announced their departures, while the Big 12 has been linked to many of the Pac-12 schools.